raikasdev/mastopoet/README.md

 docker build -t mastopoet .
 ```

-It will build the application and deploy in a nginx instance, when the image is builded you can run using:
+It will build the application and deploy in an nginx instance, when the image is built you can run using:

 ```console
 docker run -d -p 80:80 mastopoet